 This topic provides an overview of the steps required to create a new NIEM IEPD model in Enterprise Architect, and to generate an IEPD from that model.

 Creating a NIEM IEPD model and generating a NIEM IEPD

 Launch Enterprise Architect and create a new project.

-Also available in the Model Wizard is a model pattern for basic NIEM IEPD.
+Also available in the Model Wizard is a model pattern for a basic NIEM IEPD.
 This is intended as a starting point for your NIEM project.
-Optionally select the checkbox for the NIEM 3 Starter Model.

 Create an IEPD model